• Skip to primary navigation

 • 📖 Recipe

 Love the idea of eating chopped salad….but not so much the making of it?
 I’ve got news for you….it doesn’t have to be complicated or time consuming.
-You can use your food processor for chopping vegetables…yes, you read that right….and whatever veggies you have in the crisper drawer are the perfect ones to include in this easy food processor salad recipe.
+You can use your food processor for chopping vegetables…yes, you read that right!
+Whatever veggies you have in the crisper drawer are the perfect ones to include in this easy food processor salad recipe.
 YUP…whole veggies to chopped salad in 5 minutes.
 You’ve got this.

 kale, onion, celery, carrots, cabbage, broccoli